ZA

 Asset proof- Property documents (title deed, bond statements)

-- Bank/investment statements
+- Bank / investment statements

-- Insurance policy schedules (check beneficiaries)
+- Insurance policy schedules

 - Vehicle registration papers